Braiding machine: Square braider

 A square braider uses a grid of gears and intersecting tracks to produce a solid-core braid.

 In the patent image on the right, the braider has two tracks, one shaded in green and one shaded in red.
 Four bobbin carriers slide along each track.
 The four carriers shaded in green travel around the green track in the counter-clockwise direction, and the four carriers shaded in red travel around the red track in the clockwise direction.
 As the two tracks cross over, the strands twist around each other, making a braid.

 The carriers are pushed by four horn gears in the base plate.
 Each of the horn gears has a gear and a horn on a common shaft.
 The gears intermesh with each other, with alternate gears traveling in opposite directions.
 Each horn has four slots for pushing a bobbin carrier.
 The bobbin carriers get passed along from one horn to the next as they make their way along a track.

 Wardwell Rapid Braider

 The speed of a horn gear braider is limited by the effort needed to force bobbin carriers to follow a serpentine path.
 In 1922, Simon W. Wardwell solved this problem by moving the strands of yarn instead of the carriers, allowing the carriers to follow a simple circular path.
 The carriers are in two counter-rotating rings, while lever arms driven by a cam guide the strands of yarn from the outer ring up and down between the carriers of the inner ring.
 Because a lever arm has much less mass than a bobbin and carrier, the machine can run faster.

-Although these machines run smoothly and quickly, they must be built for a particular type of braid and are not easily reconfigured.